 Now when I do fiber things, it’s for fun, not business related.
 My favorite thing to do is spin yarn on a spinning wheel.
 I also dye, knit, crochet and weave.
 I currently have at least 4 full sheep fleeces I need to process for spinning.

-What is your background, and what attracted you to a position in a Linguistics Department?
+What attracted you to this position in the Linguistics Department specifically?

 At University I studied Linguistics, as well as multiple languages.
 I don’t think I would have applied for this position in another department.
 I was hoping to hear shop talk in the halls, and I have not been disappointed.
 I love hearing so many different languages being spoken, both those I can understand and those I cannot.

 What do you look forward to most in this position?